 The best time to go: on July 25 the celebration of Santiago Apóstol and the Fruit Fair is held.

 Manzanas means apples in english is, so it is fair to say that this quaint town is famous for having the best apples in the country.
 Whether they are dried, in spirits, in jams or right off the tree, the apples from Zacatlán de las manzanas are known across the region!
 The old Franciscan Convent, surrounded by foggy landscapes also reels in people from all over with its watchmaking tradition.

 You also cannot miss the Valle de Piedras Encimadas, where you can go horseback riding and explore all the rock formations.

 Don’t forget to visit the Museum of Watchmaking and the floral clock located in the central square.
 Every hour, it interprets one of its nine melodies.

 If you get hungry, we recommend you try the quesadillas with fried pork and mole poblano, a special bread made in the town stuffed with cheese.

 The best season to go: in August they celebrate the Apple Festival with music, dances, and parades of allegorical floats.

-How to get there: 7 USD and 3 hours on the bus from Mexico City will get you to Zacatlán de la manzanas.
+How to get there: $11 USD and 3h20 on the bus from Mexico City will get you to Zacatlán.

 With a state-of-the-art bus system and a modern fleet of buses, you can easily visit all the most beautiful cities in Mexico by bus.